avis-router/avis/trunk/README.txt

   * JavaCC 4.0 or later.
 Required if you wish to change the subscription parser. http://javacc.dev.java.net/

+Very optional - these only apply if you're working in the development tree from SVN:

   * Markdown 1.0.1 or later.
 Required to build the web site. http://daringfireball.net/projects/markdown/

   * Rsync.
 Required to upload web site.

-To build the router with Ant, change to the directory where you extracted Avis and run:
+To build the router with Ant, change to the directory where you extracted Avis and simply run Ant with the default build target:

+  > cd avis-0.5
-  > ant jar_avisd
+  > ant

 This will build the file "build/avisd.jar", which is the Avis event router executable.

-To see all build targets:
+To see all build targets run:

   > ant -projecthelp